lyy005/Mitochondrial_nuclear_gene_evolution_in_arthropods/README.md

 Sequences and Scripts used in the paper to estimate evolutionary rates and bootstrap analysis

-## step0_sequences_and_evolutionary_rate_estimation
+## step0_sequences

-1. Amino acid sequences of mitochondrial genes can be found under ./step0_sequences/
+a.
+Amino acid sequences of mitochondrial genes can be found under ./step0_sequences/

-2. Amino acid sequences of nuclear genes
+b.
+Amino acid sequences of nuclear genes

-Due to the size limit of GitHub, the other two files can be found here: https://zenodo.org/doi/10.5281/zenodo.13831339 or can be downloaded from https://i5k.gitlab.io/ArthroFam/arthropoda.html arthropoda-seqs-all.zip arthropoda-ortho-groups.txt
+Due to the size limit of GitHub, the two nuclear gene files (arthropoda-seqs-all.zip and arthropoda-ortho-groups.txt) can be found here: https://zenodo.org/doi/10.5281/zenodo.13831339 or can be downloaded from https://i5k.gitlab.io/ArthroFam/arthropoda.html

 Download the two files above and unzip arthropoda-seqs-all.zip to ./step0_sequences/nuclear_seq/